praveenpenumaka/splat-transform/README.md

 SplatTransform is an open source CLI tool for converting and editing Gaussian splats.
 It can:

-📥 Read PLY, SPLAT, KSPLAT formats
+📥 Read PLY, Compressed PLY, SPLAT, KSPLAT formats
 📤 Write PLY, Compressed PLY, CSV, and SOGS formats
 🔗 Merge multiple splats
 🔄 Apply transformations to input splats